josh-argyle/magicmirror/pages/docs/configuration.md

 For installing modules refer to the module website, the default modules are described [here](https://docs.magicmirror.builders/modules/introduction.html).

-> There is one difference installing or updating modules compared to a standard setup: You must do the `git clone ...`, `git pull` and `npm install` commands from inside the running docker container.
+> There is one difference installing or updating modules compared to a standard setup: You must do the `git clone ...`, `git pull` and `npm install` commands from inside the running container.
 For this you execute `docker exec -it mm bash` and in this shell you navigate to the `modules/MMM-...` folder.
 For exiting from the container you type `exit`.

 `css` contains the `custom.css` file, which you can use to override your modules' appearance.
 CSS basics are documented